skumarrr123/ZealousZebras__suhanak3_anastasial25_christopherl551_duab2789/README.md

 * navbar updates based on whether the user is logged in or not

 ### KNOWN BUGS/ISSUES
-* None that we know of
+* none that we know of